KamSaf/cryptography_encryption_api/README.md

 ## Description

-Web application created with Python and FastAPI for Cryptography classes.
+REST API application created with Python and FastAPI for Cryptography classes.